prateekfxtd/ns_Startup/README.md

 Chat Server:

 - Windows only right now
-- You need a proper Python 2.7 and PyQT4 installation, or you build a your own virtual environment.
+- You need a proper Python 2.7 and PyQT4 installation (other liberies as well), or you build a your own virtual environment.
+Easy with PyCharm.
 - Check the init pathes in the ns_Startup.py